Vyral/base-template/_posts/2020-01-30-limited-spots-remaining-for-our-upcoming-free-seminar.md

 <p style="text-align: center;"><em>Our home seller seminar is a fantastic opportunity for any future home seller to learn some of the ropes.
 There are still a few spots left for this free event.</em></p>

-I just wanted to stop by and remind you about our upcoming free home seller seminar.
-If you’re interested in signing up to learn everything about the home-selling process, give us a call right away or sign up on alaskatopagent.com.
+I just wanted to send a message reminding you about our upcoming free home seller seminar. <strong>If you’re interested in signing up to learn everything about the home-selling process, give us a call right away or sign up on <a href="https://www.alaskatopagent.com/" target="_blank">alaskatopagent.com.</a></strong>

 We’ll be joined by lenders, appraisers, and inspectors.
 There will be lunch, door prizes, and Q&A sessions.
 35 seats are still available, but we’re not sure how long they will last.
-To learn more about what to expect, watch this short video.

 If you have any questions for me, feel free to reach out via phone or email.
 I look forward to hearing from you soon.